dotruby/redmine_redis_notifier/README.md

 ## 🤖 Events and actions

 These mentioned models are tracked with the corresponding actions.
 Internally Rails callbacks are used on the model layer, so the plugin patches the models with enhanced logic.
-The information sent to the channels is very minimal, it's basically only the object id and the user who performed the change.
+The information sent to the channels is very minimal, it's basically only the object id and the user id who performed the change.
 The idea is to call the Redmine REST API for retrieving the full object data and performing your own actions after you subscribed to the events.

 | Model  | Actions | Redis publish channel | Message Data |
 | ------------- | ------------- | ------------- | ------------- |